epaulia/untappedEnergy/README.md

 ---

 **Note**: This project demonstrates the significant impact that proper data preprocessing can have on machine learning model performance, with a focus on practical, domain-specific techniques rather than complex algorithms.

+---

+**Presented by**: This case study was presented by GroupLabs at the "AI-Ready or AI-Hopeful?" workshop for UntappedEnergy, demonstrating practical approaches to improving AI project success rates through systematic data quality practices.